-We created this vow because over the years, we’ve observed patterns of objectionable behavior in mothers-in-law … patterns that we very strongly do not wish to repeat when our own sons grow up and marry.
+We created this vow because over the years, we’ve observed patterns of objectionable behavior in mothers-in-laws … patterns that we very strongly do not wish to repeat when our own sons grow up and marry.
+We say this because unlike what they would like you to believe, you really do marry the family and not just your partner.
+And patterns of unhealthy or toxic micro-aggressions from your in laws can build up and rot a relationship from the inside out.
+It will affect your relationship with your partner and add undue stress to your plate.

-So I’ve compiled a list of 15 of the most obnoxious mother-in-law behaviors for which my friends and I would happily invite violent corporal punishment should we ever stoop so low as to commit them:
+With that in mind, I’ve compiled a list of 15 of the most obnoxious mother-in-law behaviors for which my friends and I would happily invite violent corporal punishment should we ever stoop so low as to commit them.
+And remember, protecting yourself, your mental and emotional well-being does not make you a bad daughter-in-law.

 Ask my son to put me before his wife.